What is a Breast Reduction Surgery?

 Three Breast Reduction Surgical Techniques

-There are three popular breast reduction techniques used in breast reduction procedures.
-The choice of surgical technique depends on the surgeon’s expertise and your needs.
-Your surgeon will advise you on which of the following techniques will work best for your body and your surgical outcome needs.
+There are three common techniques surgeons use for breast reduction procedures.
+The choice of technique depends on the expertise of the surgeon and your specific needs.
+Your surgeon will guide you in selecting the most suitable technique for your body and desired outcome.

 Also known as a keyhole incision, the anchor incision is named due to its resemblance to the nautical anchor.
-This incision is made under the areola and then down the centre of the breast similar to the LeJour technique.
-However, unlike the LeJour, the anchor incision also involves a long third incision along the inframammary crease.
+The surgeon will make this incision under the areola and then down the centre of the breast similar to the LeJour technique.
+However, unlike the LeJour, the anchor incision has an additional/third, long incision along the inframammary crease.

-3. LeJour Incision or Lollipop Technique – Dr Craig’s preferred method
+LeJour Incision or Lollipop Technique (Dr. Craig’s Preferred Method)